glenngillen/cli-animated-gifs/README.md

 # CLI animated GIF generator

-Quickly create an animated GIF of a CLI command and it's resulting output.
+Quickly create an animated GIF of a CLI command and its resulting output.

 ## Usage